Self Motivation techniques can mean the difference between a kickass day and a day wasted in front of the TV.

 Often, having self motivation is not about giving yourself encouragement so much as it’s about removing negativity.
 Motivation is natural (well provided you have your dopamine under control).
 When you’re thinking positively you are already motivated.

-Man is born with motivation.
+We are all born with motivation.

 When you meditate you give your mind an opportunity to reset to its natural state.
 And once you are at your natural state you will find that you already have motivation.